 ViaGOLD Capital Limited (the "Company") was incorporated in Bermuda as an exempted company with limited liability and its shares are listed on the Australian Securities Exchange Limited (the "ASX").
-The address of the registered office is Clarendon House, 2 Church Street, Hamilton HM 11, Bermuda and principal places of business of the Company are disclosed on page 89.
+The addresses of the registered office and principal place of business of the Company are disclosed on page 79.

 The Company and its subsidiaries (together the "Group") are principally engaged in investment holding, leasing and capital financing services, and consultancy and management services to educational institutions.
-Details of the activities of the Company's principal subsidiaries are set out in note 28.
+Details of the activities of the Company's principal subsidiaries are set out in note 26.

 These consolidated financial statements are presented in units of Australian dollars (A\$), unless otherwise stated.
-These consolidated financial statements were approved for issue by the Board of directors on July 30, 2012.
+These consolidated financial statements were approved for issue by the Board of directors on June 17, 2013.